 - 2 teaspoons cornstarch

-- The first step is to make the raspberry filling: You can start the dough (next step) and prepare this filling during one of the refrigeration times.
+- Make the raspberry filling: You can start the dough (next step) and prepare this filling during one of the refrigeration times.
 Whisk together the warm water and cornstarch in a small bowl.
 Set aside.
 Combine the raspberries and sugar in a small saucepan over low-medium heat.
 Stir and allow the raspberries to break down, about 4 minutes.
 Mix in the cornstarch/water.
 Gently simmer for 3 minutes until the sauce begins to thicken.
-Set aside to come to room temperature before using.
+Set aside and let it cool to room temperature before using.
 You can also make it 1-2 days ahead of time.
-Once cooled down, cover, and store in the refrigerator.
+Once cooled down, cover, and store in the refrigerator until ready to use.